 Greenhouse Gas Emissions

 GHG emissions, such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), are mostly generated by the combustion of fossil fuels at various stages in the pulp, paper and tissue making process.
 Methane is also produced when process waste decomposes in landfills.
 However, in 2021, we redirected 71% of pulp, paper and tissue mill residues and waste toward beneficial uses.

-Resolute relies on the Ontario Guideline for Greenhouse Gas Emissions Reporting (February 2012) as a source for the global warming potential (GWP) rates that we use to convert non-carbon-dioxide emissions into the standard measure of carbon accounting: carbon dioxide equivalents (CO2e).1
+Resolute relies on the Fourth Assessment Report of the United Nations Intergovernmental Panel on Climate Change (IPCC) for global warming potential (GWP) rates over a 100-year horizon in order to convert non-carbon dioxide emissions into the standard measure of carbon accounting: carbon dioxide equivalents (CO2e).

-The Greenhouse Gas Protocol is the tool most widely used by governments and businesses to calculate and manage GHG emissions.
+The Greenhouse Gas Protocol is a tool used widely by governments and businesses to calculate and manage GHG emissions.
 It provides standardized methods and industry-specific calculation tools for corporate accounting and reporting.
 The long-standing partnership of the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) works with a variety of global stakeholders to tackle climate change with GHG inventories and management tools.
 Visit www.ghgprotocol.org for more information.

-To standardize and provide transparency in reporting, operational boundaries are set by tracking GHG emissions under three scopes defined by the Greenhouse Gas Protocol:
+To standardize and provide transparency in reporting, operational boundaries are set GHG emissions are tracked under three scopes defined by the Greenhouse Gas Protocol:

-Wood products, as well as books, magazines and other durable paper products, store the carbon that began in the forest, and the recycling of paper avoids the methane emissions that occur at the landfill.
-These carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle.
+Wood products, as well as books, magazines and other durable pulp and paper products, store the carbon that began in the forest, and the recycling of paper avoids the methane emissions that occur at the landfill.
+These carbon sinks and avoided emissions can be subtracted from the emissions generated in the life cycle of wood products.

-For more information, check out our blog post on Avoiding Carbon Emissions by Building with Wood and the article that details 8 Things to Know About the Boreal Forest and Carbon.
+For more information, check out our blog post on Avoiding Carbon Emissions by Building with Wood.

 "Cradle-to-Grave" Carbon Footprint